thatoddmailbox/duck-hacker/docs/build-linux.md

 For the libraries, it is recommended that you build them from source and install them into a local prefix.

 ## Actually building it
+We assume you installed into a local prefix.
+The sample below uses the prefix og `/home/alex/Documents/duck-stuff/root`

 ```bash
 # path is for wx-config for wxWidgets
 export PATH=$PATH:/home/alex/Documents/duck-stuff/root/bin